goharbor/community/proposals/new/Non-Blocking-GC.md

 This proposal wants to try to introduce a way to enable non-blocking GC without setting Harbor to readonly.
 Push is still work at the time of GC execute.

+## Non Goal
+This proposal is assuming that the data in the Harbor Database is accurate, and any data asymmetry is out of scope:

+* It has artifact in Harbor DB but no corresponding manifest in registry storage.
+* It has manifest in registry storage but no corresponding artifact in Harbor DB.

 ### OCI Database

 To facilitate non-blocking GC, Harbor builds up a OCI Data Base to track all the uploaded assets,